Book your visit >

 Biennale Arte 2019, Venice

-From May 11 to November 24, 2019, the Vanhaerents Art Collection presents its second major exhibition on the occasion of the Venice Biennale.
+In 2019 the Vanhaerents Art Collection held its second major exhibition outside Belgium on the occasion of the 58th Venice Biennale.

-Entitled “The Death of James Lee Byars”, this exhibition with works by James Lee Byars and Zad Moultaka is on view at the church of the Santa Maria della Visitazione in Venice.
+Entitled “The Death of James Lee Byars”, this exhibition with works by James Lee Byars and Zad Moultaka drew more than 130.000 visitors.